francisco-camargo/multi-container-crud-app/README.md

 - Monitor application state
 - Troubleshoot errors in real-time

-## Next Steps

-Once these files and milestones are in place, you’ll be able to:

-✅ Start and stop your database with **Docker**.

-✅ Run Python scripts to **insert, update, and query data**.

-✅ Easily deploy or share your setup.

 ## How to Instantiate the MariaDB Container

 1. **Clone the Repository**: